ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 It's quite a bit harder to find full community projects in bioinformatics; while I'm sure I'll think of many the moment I hit "post", I don't have a shining exemplar in mind, although velvet and samtools come close.
-This may be due to a lack of developers, but is perhaps also because of the way academic funding works.
+This lack may be due to a lack of developers, but is perhaps also because of the way academic funding works.
 I'll talk more about this below.